 It can be difficult to fend this kind of questioning off though, since almost everyone asks questions about the lives of others when they are getting to know them.
 For normal people this questioning is perfectly innocent and simply a way of connecting and making conversation.
 How are we to differentiate the motives of a person asking questions about our lives?

-This is not always straightforward but can be discerned if you pay attention to their questioning and to their broader character and behaviour as a whole.
+This is not always straightforward but can be discerned if you pay attention to their questioning and to their broader character and behavior as a whole.
 Here are some simple rules to follow:

 - What kind of questions are they asking?
 Are they reasonable, curious questions about your life and just making conversation or are they unnecessarily intrusive?